hoangfitus/student-management/README.md

   - Integrated logging using Winston for troubleshooting production issues and audit purposes.
 All logs are stored in the `logs/` folder.
 - **Version and Build Date Display:**
   - The application footer displays the current version and build date (auto-generated during build).
+- **Validation and Error Handling:**
+  - Enhanced validation and error handling for form inputs, with detailed error messages displayed to the user.

 ## Screenshots